cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 #### Cloning Pedestrian Detection Repository from Github

-Roles are included as submodules which require `--recursive` option to checkout them all.
+Roles are included as submodules that require `--recursive` option to checkout them all.

     $ git clone --recursive https://github.com/futuresystems/pedestrian-and-face-detection.git